mahatabul/Competitive-Programming/README.md

 # Codeforces_submission

 This repository contains my solutions to various problems from [Codeforces](https://codeforces.com/).
-Each solution is implemented in C++ and is organized by problem code and contest.
+Each solution is implemented in C++/Python and is organized by problem code .
+My codeforces handle (https://codeforces.com/profile/Md-Mahatabul-Islam) .

 ## Repository Structure